 - By the halfway point of the "City of Stone" arc, the writers were understandably sick of having to use the Disney Villain Death for every death in the series, so during the Macbeth and Demona's two-on-two battle against Duncan and his henchman Macduff they decided to get a little bit creative.
 Demona picks up Macduff and slams him face-first into a vertical wall of rock, and he's never seen again.
 As for Duncan, Macbeth hits him with the magic orb Selene gave him.
 Duncan's insides are apparently vaporized... and then he gets thrown off the cliff.

-- In "Sanctuary" Thailog leers at Angela.
+- In "Sanctuary," Thailog amorously leers at Angela.
 Considering the fact Angela is essentially his half-sister (or niece or even daughter, depending on how one looks at cloning), this would come across as incestuous if Thailog was aware of his relation to Angela.
-In the comics he flat out refers to Angela as his sister and Goliath as his father meaning he knows Angela's relationship to him making this incestuous in hindsight for him.
+In the graphic novel, he flat out refers to Angela as his sister and Goliath as his father, meaning that he knows Angela's relationship to him, which makes this incestuous in hindsight for him.